-The stabilizer legs are fitted to make the trailer stable when occupied.
-Important things to not are:
+The Stabilizer legs are fitted to make the trailer stable when occupied.
+Important things to note are:

-- Always try to set the stabilizers up in a vertical position, 90 degrees to the chassis as shown in figure below. - Do not try and lift the full trailer weight when winding out the stabilizer.
-There are small bevel gears and roll pins that may shear when overloaded - When setting down or stowing stabilizer legs, ensure the pins on the release handle correctly engage to stop the leg collapsing under load or lowing during transit. - Disassemble and maintain according to the maintenance schedule.
+- Always try to set the Stabilizers up in a vertical position, 90 degrees to the chassis as shown in figure below. - Do not try and lift the full trailer weight when winding out the Stabilizer.
+There are small bevel gears and roll pins that may shear when overloaded. - When setting down or stowing Stabilizer legs, ensure the pins on the release handle correctly engage to stop the leg collapsing under load or lowering during transit. - Disassemble and maintain according to the maintenance schedule.